SiPandaInc/linux-net-next/Documentation/networking/kParser.rst

 	 *
 	 * kparser_key: key of the associated kParser parser object
 	 *		which must be already created via CLI.
+	 * avoid_ref: Set this flag in case caller wants to avoid holding the reference
+	 *            of the active parser object to save performance on the data path.
+	 *            But please be advised, caller should hold the reference of the
+	 *            parser object while using this data path.
+In this case, the CLI
+	 *            can be used in advance to get the reference, and caller will also
+	 *            need to release the reference via CLI once it is done with the
+	 *            data path.
+	 *
 	 *
 	 * return: NULL if key not found, else an opaque parser instance
 	 *	   pointer which can be used in the following APIs 3 and